Four proactive steps you can take to protect your operation

 First and foremost, create a proactive maintenance plan that implements periodic inspections of lease equipment, tanks and the flowlines.
 Simply walking the flowlines on a regular basis can greatly reduce the severity risk of pollution.

 Many times, leaks are clearly visible due to the discolored patches on the ground, allowing you to act immediately rather than responding to the pollution after it has occurred.

 Your maintenance program should also include regular visual inspections of the tank battery sites.
 Keep an eye open for rusty spots that have the potential to turn into holes.

 Pipe replacement program

-When new infrastructure is being installed, make sure there is appropriate field oversight and documentation throughout the installation process.
+When new infrastructure is being installed, make sure there are appropriate field oversight and documentation throughout the installation process.
 Also, consider conducting inspections throughout the process to help ensure that infrastructure/equipment is being installed properly.

-Tank batteries and equipment at lease sites can be particularly susceptible to lighting strikes.
+Tank batteries and equipment at lease sites can be particularly susceptible to lightning strikes.
 To help mitigate this risk, consider installing lightning protection and maintaining a secondary containment around the tanks for an added layer of defense.
 Many states have statutory containment guidelines.
 At a minimum the containment should hold 110% of the volume of the largest tank.
 That way, if a spill does occur, it is limited to the inside of the containment area, making it easier to clean up.

-Develop a record keeping system for your maintenance program that tracks when you’ve inspected your sites and flow lines.
+Develop a record keeping system for your maintenance program that tracks when you’ve inspected your sites and flowlines.
 This will assist in potential legal defense of a claim as to what maintenance has occurred and reference your proactive efforts.
 We also recommend you document your policies and procedures for this reason.